jachana/bluetext/.context/polytope/general/instructions.md

 In the polytope.yml file, all values that may change between deployment environment should be dynamically loaded from Polytope secrets and values, e.g. all ports, hostnames, and protocols should be stored as Polytope values and all usernames, passwords and api keys should be stored as Polytope secrets.
 All property values specified in a ServiceSpec or EnvVarSpec should be referenced as Polytope values, e.g. port: pt.value api_port.
 Ensure that no property value inside of a ServiceSpec of EnvVarSpec is hard coded.

 ## Correct type for args
 Make sure that modules get the correct type of parameters.
 When a module expects an int but gets a str, it will fail.
 Error example: Must be an integer (got "8079").
 Polytope values and secrets are always of type str.
-So they need to be converted to the correct type using the pt-js mechanism with parseInt.
-E.g. `"#pt-js parseInt({pt.value port})"`.

 ## Hostnames